Mary Beth Hurt: Career

-Personal life
+Personal life and death

 Hurt was married to actor William Hurt from 1971 to 1982.
-She married filmmaker Paul Schrader in 1983; the couple have a daughter and a son.
-She is close friends with fellow actress Glenn Close, who understudied her in the play Love for Love in 1974.
+She married filmmaker Paul Schrader in 1983; the couple had a daughter and a son.
+She was close friends with fellow actress Glenn Close, who had understudied her in the play Love for Love in 1974.

-On February 11, 2023, Schrader wrote on his Facebook account that Hurt had been placed in memory care, a result of her advancing Alzheimer's disease.
+On February 11, 2023, Schrader announced that Hurt had been placed in memory care, a result of her advancing Alzheimer's disease.

+Hurt died at an assisted-living facility in Jersey City, New Jersey, on March 28, 2026, at the age of 79.